 Balance will be key during recovery and it’s not unheard of for patients to be recovering from knee replacement and then fall and break a hip – another reason why it’s so important to go into surgery in the best shape possible.

-What’s The Difference Between A Walker, Cane, and Walking Poles
+What’s The Difference Between A Walker, Cane, and Hiking Poles

-Walkers, canes, and walking poles are all quite different in their appearance and use.
+Walkers, canes, and hiking poles are all quite different in their appearance and use.
 They can be evaluated by appearance, design, and functionality.

 If they were grouped according to speed there would be a clear winner and loser.
 Let’s take a look at each and go over the pros and cons.